joelparkerhenderson/plantuml-examples/README.md

-# PlantUML
+# PlantUML examples

-PlantUML is a tool that uses text formatting to create graphic diagrams.
-See http://plantuml.com

-PlantUML offers many kinds of diagrams for UML, as well as for timing diagrams, Gantt charts, mind maps, C4 models, and more.
-This page shows PlantUML examples with images and source text.
+[PlantUML](http://plantuml.com) is a software tool that uses text formatting to create graphic diagrams.
+This page introduces PlantUML by showing examples with diagrams and source code, for UML, wireframes, mind maps, ASCII art, Gantt charts, C4 models, and more.

 ## Sequence diagram